Weave Code

 erusev/parsedown-extra

-Parsedown Extra is a fast PHP Markdown parser with support for Markdown Extra features like tables, footnotes, definition lists, abbreviations, and more.
-Ideal for turning user-written Markdown into HTML in apps, docs, and CMS workflows.
+Parsedown Extra is a fast, lightweight PHP Markdown parser with built-in support for Markdown Extra features like tables, footnotes, definition lists, and fenced code blocks.
+Ideal for rendering user content safely and quickly in PHP apps.

 Deep Wiki